 I remember getting undressed!
 Feeling how different my body felt.
 A mushy belly and swollen bottom.
 I still had blood on my arms and the nastiness of the hospital.
 As soon as the warm water hit my body I sobbed and sobbed and sobbed.
 What a release.
 I had achieved the goal.
 My baby was home and my body didn’t fail me.

 Well what else can I say, we did it!
 It was an incredible journey for us as first time parents.
-We couldn’t have done it without the amazing support of not just our family but all the people I may never meet online.
+We couldn’t have done it without the amazing support of not just our family and friends but all the people I may never meet.
 I gained an online support group of men and women that gave me encouragement and advice along the way.
 THANK YOU!